benwinby/case_studies/README.md

 # Analytics Case Studies

-I have created this repo to showcase my technical skills and capabilities.
+This repo was created to showcase my technical skills and capabilities.

-This repo is comprised of a number of case studies that I have completed whilst applying for roles within the Analytics space.
+The repo is comprised of a number of case studies that I have completed whilst applying for roles within the Analytics space.

-The intention is to showcase my analytical capabilities including skills such as:
+The intention is to showcase my analytical capabilities including:
 - SQL
 - Analysis
 - Presentation